-TRENTON, N.J. — A New Jersey federal bankruptcy judge on Oct.
-15 approved in a minute order the appointment of a longtime representative for future asbestos claimants in corporate bankruptcies as the future claimants’ representative (FCR) in the Chapter 11 case of Duro Dyne National Corp., over protests from the U.S. trustee (In re: Duro Dyne National Corp., et al., No. 18-27963, D. N.J.
+TRENTON, N.J. — A New Jersey federal bankruptcy judge on Nov.
+20 approved the disclosure statement for Chapter 11 debtor Duro Dyne National Corp.’s prenegotiated plan of reorganization and set a date for the plan’s confirmation hearing (In re: Duro Dyne National Corp., et al., No. 18-27963, D. N.J.
 Bkcy.).